 Dr.Web is an antivirus app that protects your device from all types of malware.
 It performs a full system scan and real-time file system scan to detect new, hidden, or unknown malware.
 You can move detected threats to the quarantine.

-To avoid unwanted calls and SMS, you can create your own filtering profile and edit blacklist.
+To avoid unwanted calls and SMS, you can create your own filtering profile and edit the blacklist.
 Moreover, the app claims that it minimally impacts system performance and economizes battery resources.
 Most of the antivirus apps have monthly/yearly subscription but, a flat $75 payment would actually save you money in long terms.

 18. G-CORE Green Caddy Golf Korea – $89.99

 A full-featured GPS golf range finder with a graphical view.
 The app provides a guide to golfers who are playing for the first time in a new golf course in Korea.
 You can download up to 10 golf courses.
 It features target point, mark position, driving distance measurement, auto searching, and more.

 17. Dominate The Bar – $99

 Dominate the bar is a study aid for the multi-state portion of the bar exam.
-It covers constitutional law, real property, contracts and sales, criminal procedure, and torts.
+It covers constitutional law, real property, contracts and sales, criminal procedures, and torts.
 The app is packed with more than 900 carefully crafted flashcards that go through each subject in an organized and thoughtful manner.

 16. Destinator 9 – Western Europe – $99.99

-Destinator offers turn-by-turn navigation solution.
-It has a simple user interface, rich map content in 2d and 3d views, and a few innovative features such as TapNGo, StickyPOI, integrated weather, an online search powered by Google, and robust voice-guided system.
+Destinator offers a turn-by-turn navigation solution.
+It has a simple user interface, rich map content in 2d and 3d views, and a few innovative features such as TapNGo, StickyPOI, integrated weather, an online search powered by Google, and a robust voice-guided system.

 15. 5-Minute Sports Medicine – $99.99